-- Data breaches are technically public, even though the data was supposed to be private.
+Data breaches are technically public, even though the data was supposed to be private.
 Once it has been dumped on the internet and copied hundreds if not thousands of times it is out there forever.
 It can then be collected, sorted, and added to databases.
 Take a look at our post on data breaches for more info.

 Your information is valuable.
 Everyone wants a piece, and pretty much everyone is in on it.